 You could also add leftover turkey or chicken, too!

 Here’s the easiest way I have found to cook brown rice (and I’ve cooked a ton of brown rice in my time):

 - Add some salt then add the brown rice.

 - Check it after about 20 minutes and if it’s done the way you like it, then drain in a sieve.
 If not, let it keep boiling.
-(Some brands tend to take longer than others.)
-Add water as necessary to keep it cooking in plenty of water.
+Some brands can take longer to cook than others.

 Because the “pasta method” for brown rice is so easy and fool-proof, I always cook extra brown rice so I have it on hand for a casserole or a side dish–it freezes beautifully.